🌐 2026 NYMEX Natural Gas: “The January Rebound”

 $3.13 ₹292

-This means MCX’s ₹390 target aligns perfectly with NYMEX’s $4.50 resistance — a level that has triggered profit-taking in previous years.
+MCX’s ₹390 target aligns closely with NYMEX’s historical $4.50 resistance level — a zone that has triggered profit-taking in previous years.

 🧭 The Takeaway

-• Track LNG export data and European price spreads.
+• Track LNG export volumes and European gas spreads

 ⚠️ Disclaimer

 Note: I am not registered with SEBI, CFTC, FINRA, or any other financial regulatory authority.
-The information shared in this post is based on public data and personal market observations.
+The information shared here is based on public data and personal market observations.

-This article is intended only for educational and informational purposes and should not be considered investment or trading advice.
+This content is strictly for educational and informational purposes and should not be considered investment or trading advice.

-Trading in commodities and financial markets involves significant risk.
-Please perform your own research or consult a licensed financial advisor before making any investment decisions.
+Trading commodities involves substantial risk.
+Please conduct your own research or consult a licensed financial advisor before making any trading decisions.

 Trade responsibly — your capital is always at risk.